 A limited number of fourth year students are granted an opportunity to participate in a learning experience with a community organization.
-The practicum course consists of 100 hours of fieldwork, several in-class seminars and a set of academic assignments.
-The pre-practicum process commences in the winter of third year.
-The Practicum office initiates this process by sending an email to eligible students' UOIT.net account.
-As part of the pre-practicum process, students will be expected to acquire a Vulnerable Sector Screening.
+The Practicum course consists of 100 hours of fieldwork, several in-class seminars and a set of academic assignments.
+The Pre-Practicum course commences in the winter of third year.
+As part of the Pre-Practicum, students will be expected to acquire a Vulnerable Sector check.
+For additional information please refer to the course descriptions for SSCI 3098U Pre-Practicum and SSCI 4098U.